KmNeetuSingh/30DaysChallenge/README.md

 # 30DaysChallenge
-Here’s the upThis code, part of a 30-day JavaScript challenge, demonstrates variable declarations, data types, and reassignment in JavaScript.
+This code, part of a 30-day JavaScript challenge, demonstrates variable declarations, data types, and reassignment in JavaScript.